 Preference will be given to projects that have the potential for significant and sustainable improvement in student engagement and learning outcomes.
-Funding available for a project will be in the range of \$10K to \$50K/year.
+Funding available for a project will be up to \$50K/year.
 Matching funds from the department/institute are welcome.
 These funds can be used to develop resources, acquire additional assistance (e.g. additional TA support or educational expertise), offset a reduced teaching responsibility if it is warranted, do limited re-modeling of space, and acquire training, equipment and supplies.
 Submissions that create or build on online, blended, and inverted teaching models are encouraged.
-Up to 5 projects will be funded.
-A letter of intent must be submitted by January 20, 2014.
+A letter of intent must be submitted by December 15, 2014.